Get the best out of your wedding photos during the ceremony

 When you are looking around the venues and thinking about where will be saying ‘I do’, try to bear in mind the light in the room.
 I know its tricky as the human eye is a clever little thing and can make quite dark rooms look not so bad.
 However, a few things you can easily see:

-There are few things to consider when planning an outdoor (or part outdoor) wedding ceremony.
+There are a few things to consider when planning an outdoor (or part outdoor) wedding ceremony.
 The first and most important for photography is the time of day you get married.
-In summer the sun is at it’s highest from 12pm-2pm so between those times you are most likely to get harsh shadows on faces, people squinting and photos that show all that.
-I would always recommend pushing a summer wedding back to about 3pm or later, as the light will start looking nicer from that time.
-For a winter wedding you need to bring it forward to about 12-1pm as the day light is gone by 3.30pm.
+In summer the sun is at it’s the highest from 12 pm-2 pm so between those times you are most likely to get harsh shadows on faces, people squinting and photos that show all that.
+I would always recommend pushing a summer wedding back to about 3 pm or later, as the light will start looking nicer from that time.
+For a winter wedding, you need to bring it forward to about 12-1 pm as the daylight is gone by 3.30 pm.

 If you are at a venue where you can have a part outdoor ceremony why not ask the registrar if you can stand fully outside for most of the ceremony, so your guests can see and hear you clearly, and then step under the building for the legal part.
 Marlie and Philip did this for their wedding at Lyde Court and it was wonderful.
 They got to have the outside ceremony they wanted but still had everything done properly and legally.

-2. I mentioned it above, but I’ll talk about ceremony timing again.
-For most photographers the middle of the day is the toughest time to take photos, especially if it is a very sunny day at the height of summer.
+I mentioned it above, but I’ll talk about ceremony timing again.
+For most photographers, the middle of the day is the toughest time to take photos, especially if it is a very sunny day at the height of summer.
 The higher the sun, the stronger and more unflattering the shadows on the face.
-If you are having a summer wedding, think about having your ceremony a little later and go for a 3-4pm time.
+If you are having a summer wedding, think about having your ceremony a little later and go for a 3-4 pm time.
 This way when you exit for confetti and reception time you aren’t doing it when the sun is at its brightest.
 The photos will be much nicer and you won’t have ‘panda eyes’!
-If you are having a winter wedding you have the opposite problem, the one where the sun is gone by 3.30pm.
+If you are having a winter wedding you have the opposite problem, the one where the sun is gone by 3.30 pm.
 If you would like any natural light photos at all during your winter wedding you need to ensure that you marry early enough to still have the light.
-For winter weddings I always recommend a 1pm ceremony time.
-I will chat more about this in the next post in this series, when I discuss reception photography top tips.
+For winter weddings I always recommend a 1 pm ceremony time.
+I will chat more about this in the next post in this series when I discuss reception photography top tips.

 3. In any spaces you go into, think about the amount of light in the room.
 The more natural light, the better.

 I hope this has provided some helpful information and ideas for getting the most out of your wedding photography during the ceremony.
 If you like this please leave a comment and feel free to share with your engaged friends!
-More wedding photography top tips to come soon.
+More wedding photography top tips are available to read here.